Vasily Trediakovsky: Biography

-In 1740, Trediakovsky received a physical beating at the hand of the imperial minister Artemy Volynsky.
+In 1740, Trediakovsky received a physical beating at the hands of the imperial minister Artemy Volynsky.
 Volynsky was arrested on charges of conspiracy and misconduct, but Trediakovsky became, "a subject of constant mockery", according to Elif Batuman: "His very propensity for receiving physical abuse became a popular comic premise."

+In 1748, his A Conversation on Orthography (Razgovor ob orfografii) appeared, which was the first study of the phonetic structure of the Russian language.
+He continued his advocacy of poetic reform in On Ancient, Middle, and New Russian Poetry (O drevney, sredney i novoy rossiyskoy poyezii) in 1752.